simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 ```

 Next we define the \_\_init\_\_ method on the class setting the `learning rate`.
-Remember the gradient tells you in which direction to change the coefficients.
+The gradient tells you in which direction to change the coefficients.
 The gradient descent algorithm repeatedly updates the coefficients by stepping in the direction of `negative gradient`.
 The size of the step is governed by the learning rate.

 ```python